davidrd123/rescribe-cli/README.md

    ```
    "C:\Path\To\Your\.venv\Scripts\pythonw.exe" "C:\Path\To\Your\rescribe.py"
    ```
-   Replace the paths with your actual Poetry venv location (use `poetry env info --path` to find it)
+   Replace the paths with your actual .venv location
 3. Name the shortcut (e.g., "Rescribe")
 4. Optional: Copy the shortcut to your startup folder (`Win + R` → `shell:startup`) to run at system startup